113ll3/Ibmclouddocscli/reference/ibmcloud/cli_vlan.md

 Virtual local area networks (VLANs) are used by {{site.data.keyword.cloud}} to isolate broadcast traffic on the public and private networks.
 VLANs are assigned as needed to fulfill other offerings.

-Use the following commands to manage classic infrastructure VLANs.
+Use the following commands from the {{site.data.keyword.cloud_notm}} Command Line Interface to manage classic infrastructure VLANs.
 {: shortdesc}

 ## ibmcloud sl vlan create